Table of Contents

 When booking a villa, I always check its proximity to local attractions and restaurants.
 This ensures everyone can easily explore the surrounding area.

 Here’s one of my favorite villas in the lake region.
-Miraggio offers one of the best views you’ll ever see—not just in Italy, but in all of Europe.
+Miraggio offers one of the best views you’ll ever see—not just in Italy but in all of Europe.

 Whenever I picture a charming, rustic Tuscan villa, this is the one.
 Rusticana Retreat in Siena is the epitome of old-world Italy, surrounded by olive groves, vineyards, orchards and meadows.
 Down a country road is the timeless village of Castiglione d’Orcia, a UNESCO World Heritage Site.